Biden to meet eastern NATO allies in wake of Putin's nuclear warning

 During the period of highest tension between Russia and the West in the decades since the Cold War, Biden addressed thousands in downtown Warsaw on Tuesday and said "autocrats" like Russian President Vladimir Putin must be opposed.

 Hours earlier, Putin delivered lengthy remarks laden with criticism of the Western powers, blaming them for the war in Ukraine.
-Putin also backed away from the New START arms control treaty and warned that Moscow could resume nuclear tests.
+Putin also backed away from the New START arms control treaty - a 2010 agreement that limits the number of Russian and U.S. deployed strategic nuclear warheads - and warned that Moscow could resume nuclear tests.

 At the meeting, Biden plans to reaffirm commitments over their security and discuss support for Ukraine before he returns to Washington.